emotion-js/emotion/packages/babel-preset-css-prop/README.md

 }
 ```

 `@emotion/babel-preset-css-prop` includes the emotion plugin.
-The `babel-plugin-emotion` entry should be be removed from your config and any options moved to the preset.
+The `@emotion/babel-plugin` entry should be be removed from your config and any options moved to the preset.
 If you use `@babel/preset-react` or `@babel/preset-typescript` ensure that `@emotion/babel-preset-css-prop` is inserted after them in your babel config.

 ```diff
 {